saint2706/Solutions-to-30-Days-Of-Python/Day_50_MLOps/README.md

 # Day 50: MLOps - Model Deployment

 Welcome to our final day, Day 50!
 Today, we touch upon **MLOps (Machine Learning Operations)**, which focuses on the practical side of deploying, monitoring, and maintaining machine learning models in production environments.
 Our focus will be on a crucial first step: **saving and loading a trained model**.
+Later lessons deepen each pillar:

+- **Day 65 – MLOps Pipelines and CI/CD** scales persistence into feature stores, model registries, and GitHub Actions workflows.
+- **Day 66 – Model Deployment and Serving** compares REST, gRPC, batch, streaming, and edge endpoints with FastAPI/BentoML-inspired adapters.
+- **Day 67 – Model Monitoring and Reliability** adds drift detection, retraining triggers, and observability instrumentation.

 ## Key Concepts